 The following Adb providers are available, each of which wraps and extends a single .NET database provider and make it easy to execute SQL in your ETL applications.
 Each Adb provider can support one or more database server types.

-Please also see Adb Database Access for information that applies to all providers.
+Please also see SQL Database Access for information that applies to all providers.

 |Adb Provider||Supported Databases||Adb Provider Type|

 |System.Data.Odbc for SQL Server||Microsoft SQL Server® 2008 onwards||Universal, Targeted|

 |Microsoft.Data.SqlClient||Microsoft SQL Server® 2008 onwards||Targeted|

 - Additional targeted providers for more databases beyond the above are planned, prioritized by user demand.

 - While Adb workers can only be used with the above supported Adb providers, and are very easy to use, one can also use traditional .NET data access code to work with other databases.
 This includes integrating their data with all the non-Adb dataflow workers, e.g.:

 Adb Provider Type

 The above Adb providers can be classified into three groups depending on type of underlying .NET provider, and whether they are configured for a specific data source or not, as described in the following sections.